-- 3.5 Board of Management Records Board of Management records are kept in accordance with the Education Act 1998 and other applicable legislation.
-Minutes of Board of Management meetings record attendance, items discussed and decisions taken.
-Board of Management business is considered confidential to the members of the Board. - 3.6 Financial Records This information is required for routine management and administration of the school's financial affairs, including the payment of fees, invoices, the compiling of annual financial accounts and complying with audits and investigations by the Revenue Commissioners. - 3.7 CCTV Records The school processes personal data in the form of recorded CCTV images.
+- 4.6 Financial Records This information is required for routine management and administration of the school's financial affairs, including the payment of fees, invoices, the compiling of annual financial accounts and complying with audits and investigations by the Revenue Commissioners. - 4.7 CCTV Records The school processes personal data in the form of recorded CCTV images.
 We use CCTV for the following purposes: - (i) to secure and protect the school's premises and assets; - (ii) to deter crime and anti-social behaviour; - (iii) to assist in the investigation, detection, and prosecution of offences; - (iv) to monitor areas in which cash and/or goods are handled; - (v) to deter bullying and/or harassment; - (vi) to maintain good order and ensure the school's Code of Behaviour is respected; - (vii) to provide a safe environment for all staff and students; - (viii) for the taking and defence of litigation; - (ix) for verification purposes and for dispute-resolution, particularly in circumstances where there is a dispute as to facts and where the recordings may be capable of resolving that dispute.

-4 Recipients
+5 Recipients

-4.1 Recipients These are defined as organisations and individuals to whom the school transfers or discloses personal data.
+5.1 Recipients These are defined as organisations and individuals to whom the school transfers or discloses personal data.
 Recipients may be data controllers, joint controllers or processors.
 A list of the categories of recipients used by the school is provided in the appendices (Appendix 3).
 This list may be subject to change from time to time.

-4.2 Data Sharing Guidelines
+5.2 Data Sharing Guidelines